It could be a Pokémon. It could be a dragon’s egg. It could even be a Transformer.

 But actually, this is a pangolin.
 It’s not surprising that the pangolin looks so bizarre to us; its biology is unique even among other species in the natural world.
 In fact, scientists listed it as the sole species in the order of Pholidota, a grouping within scientific taxonomy used to classify organisms.
 The only Pholidotes in existence today are the eight species of pangolin, a tiny number when compared to other orders like Carnivora, which has more than 270 species.
 Within the pangolin family there are those that live in trees, and those who inhabit the ground and underbrush, both found throughout Africa and Southeast Asia in habitats ranging from savannas to rainforests.

 Having no teeth, these creatures live off of termites and ants.
 They use their long, sticky tongues to catch insects and two stomach chambers that aid digestion when they swallow insects whole.
-The pangolin has the longest tongue proportional to its size of any mammal.
+The pangolin has one of the longest tongues proportional to its size of any mammal.
 The Giant Pangolin’s tongue measures in at an impressive 27.5 inches!
 Unlike humans, a pangolin’s tongue is anchored to its sternum, a bone found in the chest area.
 In pangolins, the sternum has an extremely long, modified posterior section called the xiphoid process, which actually attaches muscles all the way down the abdomen wall and curves back behind the internal organs near the pelvis.
 This positioning greatly limits the pangolin’s ability to vocalize.

 Instead of communicating through sound, pangolins use their incredible sense of smell to send signals to one another by excreting unique scents to mark their territory.
 Pangolins are solitary and nocturnal creatures that roam the jungles, savannas and forests like vigilante exterminators, eating ants and marking their territory by leaving odors that warn other pangolins to stay away.
 Or, if it’s mating season, to come hither.